2023 Best Value Allied Health Professions Bachelor's Degree Schools in Maryland

 Salisbury undergraduate students pay an average of $10,188 in in-state tuition and fees each year.

-Read full report on Allied Health Professions at Salisbury University
+Full Allied Health Professions at Salisbury University Report

-In-state tuition fees for undergraduate students at Frostburg State are $9,594 per year.
+Frostburg State undergraduate students pay an average of $9,594 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, allied health graduates from Frostburg State carry an average student debtload of $21,987.

-Frostburg State also took the #2 spot in our Best Allied Health Professions Bachelor’s Degree Schools in Maryland rankings.
+Frostburg State not only placed well in our value ranking, but it is also #2 on our Best Allied Health Professions Bachelor’s Degree Schools in Maryland list.

-Read full report on Allied Health Professions at Frostburg State University
+Full Allied Health Professions at Frostburg State University Report

 UMBC undergraduate students pay an average of $12,280 in in-state tuition and fees each year.

-NDMU undergraduate students pay an average of $39,745 in in-state tuition and fees each year.
+In-state tuition fees for undergraduate students at NDMU are $39,745 per year.
 The average amount in student loans that allied health majors at NDMU take out while working on their Bachelor's Degree is $24,939.

 Explore all the Best Value Allied Health Professions Schools in the Middle Atlantic Area or other specific states within that region.